 .925 Sterling is an alloy of 92.5% silver and 7.5% other metals, primarily copper.

-Unless otherwise noted, all of my materials are nickel-safe.
+All of my materials are nickel-free!

 - avoid getting jewelry wet